Archana-Athreya/Mini_Project/4_TestPlan/Readme.md

    <tr>
     <th>H_02</th>
     <th>Check if search for an account is successful</th>
-    <th>Array of structure,number of entryies and account number to be searched</th>
+    <th>Array of structure,number of entries and account number to be searched</th>
     <th>0</th>
     <th>0 PASS</th>
     <th>Requirement based</th>